Social Media Scheduler for Nonprofits Do More With Less

 Social Media on a Shoestring Budget

 We have worked with nonprofits where the entire marketing department is one person with a laptop and a mission.
 They are writing grant proposals in the morning, updating the website after lunch, and trying to remember to post something on Facebook before they leave.
-Social media is not their job — it is one of twenty things they do.
+Social media is not their job.
+It is one of twenty things they do.

 The irony is that social media might be the most effective marketing channel nonprofits have.
 It is free to post.
 It reaches people where they already spend time.
-And stories of real impact — the families you served, the animals you rescued, the trees you planted — perform incredibly well on social platforms.
+And stories of real impact (the families you served, the animals you rescued, the trees you planted) perform incredibly well on social platforms.
 People want to share good news.
 They want to support causes they believe in.
 Your content does not need to be polished or expensive.
 It needs to be consistent and real.

 The gap between "social media could work for us" and "social media is working for us" is almost always a process problem.
 It is not about creativity or budget.
 It is about having a system that makes posting easy enough to actually happen every day.
 When you batch-schedule a month of posts in one sitting, social media stops being a daily chore and becomes a background system that runs while you focus on your mission.